metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 Whilst it is possible to set and verify a Collection for a Compressed NFT _after_ it was minted, the Bubblegum program provides a convenient instruction to mint a Compressed NFT directly to a given Collection.
 This instruction is called **Mint To Collection V1** and it uses the same parameters as the **Mint V1** instruction, with the addition of the following parameters:

-- **Collection Mint**: The Mint address of the Collection NFT to which the Compressed NFT will be part of.
+- **Collection Mint**: The Mint address of the Collection NFT to which the Compressed NFT will be part.
 - **Collection Authority**: The authority allowed to manage the given Collection NFT.
 This can either be the update authority of the Collection NFT or a delegated collection authority.
 - **Collection Authority Record Pda**: When using a delegated collection authority, the Delegate Record PDA must be provided to ensure the authority is allowed to manage the Collection NFT.
 This can either be using the new "Metadata Delegate" PDA or the legacy "Collection Authority Record" PDA.

 Additionally, note that the **Metadata** parameter must contain a **Collection** object such that:

 - Its **Address** field matches the **Collection Mint** parameter.
-- Its **Verified** field set to `false`.
+- Its **Verified** field is set to `false`.
 It will be set to `true` during the transaction but the Bubblegum program requires that the initial value for this field is `false`.

 {% dialect-switcher title="Mint a Compressed NFT to a Collection" %}
 {% dialect title="JavaScript" id="js" %}